godotengine/godot-docs/classes/class_visibilityenabler.rst

 The VisibilityEnabler will disable :ref:`RigidBody<class_RigidBody>` and :ref:`AnimationPlayer<class_AnimationPlayer>` nodes when they are not visible.
 It will only affect other nodes within the same scene as the VisibilityEnabler itself.

+If you just want to receive notifications, use :ref:`VisibilityNotifier<class_VisibilityNotifier>` instead.

 **Note:** VisibilityEnabler uses an approximate heuristic for performance reasons.
 It doesn't take walls and other occlusion into account.
-If you need exact visibility checking, use another method such as adding an :ref:`Area<class_Area>` node as a child of a :ref:`Camera<class_Camera>` node.
+The heuristic is an implementation detail and may change in future versions.
+If you need precise visibility checking, use another method such as adding an :ref:`Area<class_Area>` node as a child of a :ref:`Camera<class_Camera>` node and/or :ref:`Vector3.dot<class_Vector3_method_dot>`.

 **Note:** VisibilityEnabler will not affect nodes added after scene initialization.